STAT1C-Sy/STAT1C-Sy/README.md

 - 💬 Always excited to **get in contact with new people**

-- ⚡ I’m always looking for new business ideas **reach out if you have one.**
+- ⚡ I’m looking for new business ideas **reach out if you have one or just want to get in touch.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">